alphauslabs/blueapi/docs/README.md

 If successful, it will print some information about the authenticated user.

-After validation, you should now be able to use our supported SDKs if you prefer to code by yourself, or [bluectl](https://github.com/alphauslabs/bluectl) if you don't.

 # Supported APIs

 - [Core API for AWS](https://alphauslabs.github.io/blueapi/apis/blueaws.html) - Core API for AWS-specific features.